communitiesuk/delta-auth-service/auth-service/README.md

   see the delta-common-infrastructure repository for details of the bastion host, and delta for port forwarding commands
 * Copy `.env.template` to `.env` and fill it in as instructed in that file
+* Postgres, by default on port 5438, use `docker compose up -d`

 ## Run